jfcloutier/karma_system/design_notes/acting.md

 # Acting

-A Cognition Actor (CA) acts by giving itself a goal (its intent) or being given goals (directives), by finding plans that might achieve some or all of these goals, and by executing these plans.
+A Cognition Actor (CA) acts by giving itself a goal (its intent) or being given goals (directives), then finding plans that might achieve some or all of these goals, and by executing these plans.

-A CA with intent triggers the recursive execution of a plan to achieve the intent when the plan is (transitively) ready to execute.
+A CA with intent triggers the recursive, stepwise execution of a plan to achieve the intent when the plan is (transitively) ready to execute.

 A CA initiates action by:

-1- Giving itself an intent and assigning it a priority 2- Finding a workable plan for it to be carried out its umwelt (with its sub-plans etc. down to effector actions) 3- Executing it (executing sub-plans etc. down to actieffectorsons)
+1- Giving itself an intent and assigning it a priority 2- Finding a workable plan for it to be carried out by its umwelt (with its sub-plans etc. down to effector actions) 3- Executing it (stepwise and recursively via sub-plans,  down to effector actions)

-A workable plan is found if there is a workable (sub) plan for each of its directives.
+A workable plan is found if there is a workable plan for each of its directives.

 At any point in time, there may be multiple CAs attempting to achieve their own intents.
 These attempts may get in each other's way.
 Such conflicts are minimized by executing according to precedence.
-Precedence is determined by the hierarchical level of owner of the causal intent (higher-ups matter more) and by the priority a CA assigned to the achievement of its intent.
+Precedence is determined by the hierarchical level of the owner of the causal intent (higher-ups matter more) and by the priority a CA assigned to the achievement of its intent.

 ## About Cognition Actors